 Forgotten Moments of Someone Else's Past

-A while ago, I bought some albums of old photographs from a local market.
+About a year ago, I bought some albums from a local market.
 They were full of photographs with lovely handwritten notes by the side and neatly arranged.
-They were falling apart and I don't know the lady who owned them, or what her name was.
+They were falling apart and surrounded by other albums and loose photos in a big plastic box.
+I don't know the lady who owned them, or what her name was, but I was drawn to the images of her, her friends and mother on their trips.
 I have kept them and not known how to use them.

 I decided to try and cut into some of the photographs and make them into a series of work.
 They were forgotten albums that ended up on a market stall in Huddersfield and I want to try and bring the forgotten subjects of the photographs back to life.
 They were once loved images, cherished by the people who took them and those who were in the photographs.